-At Queensbridge Primary School, phonics is taught daily following the Letters and Sounds programme
+At Queensbridge Primary School, phonics is taught daily following the ‘The Code’ the (DFE approved programme).

 At Queensbridge Primary School, phonics is taught daily and very effectively from Nursery through to Year 2, using an adapted version of the DFE accredited programme ‘The Code’ (The Queensbridge Code).

 Children are supported to understand the purpose of learning phonics, to apply their developing skills within the lesson and also in interesting and engaging literacy lessons.

 There is a national Phonics Check for Year 1 in the Summer Term *1.